ox42/cloudapps-cli/README.md

 # How to use the "cloudapps" cli  ![Travis CI](https://travis-ci.org/ox42/cloudapps-cli.svg?branch=master)

 The cloudapps-cli offers a set of awesome starter kits (boilerplate code) for projects based on Bootstrap, Express, React or Vue.
+Tested on Windows, Linux and macOS.

 To get started, make sure you have Node.js installed and type the following command in a Terminal or a Command Prompt: